Things that affect our local environment.

 - The scoring rubric can be downloaded here.

-- Entries can be no longer than five minutes in length.
+- Entries can be no longer than three minutes in length.

 - Entries may incorporate copyrighted music as part of their educational film.
 Youth Driven Cinema pays licensing fees through ASCAP/BMI for entries shown at the film festival on April 21.
 However, the licensing does not cover YouTube, social media, or MCTV, where your film may also be shown.
 Films with copyrighted music may be altered (music removed or advertisements added) or not posted because of the copyright.
 More information can found on the Resources Page.